Stuart Forster reports in the experience of taking a game drive in Hwange National Park, Zimbabwe.

 As we rolled along the tarmac back to Elephant’s Eye — and breakfast — I scrolled through my photos and nodded.
 The results weren’t at all bad given the time of year: the prospect of returning to Hwange National Park in the dry season is very tempting.

 Stuart flew to Zimbabwe as a guest of Rwandair.
 Rwandair operates flights from London Gatwick to Harare via its hub at Kigali International Airport in Rwanda, with a brief stop in Brussels.

 Books about Zimbabwe

-Alois S. Mlambo has authored A History of Zimbabwe (£):
+Alois S. Mlambo is the author of A History of Zimbabwe:

 For wildlife viewing the best time to visit is during the dry season (from July into November).
 When the bush dries out it’s easier to spot animals, which tend to gather at waterholes.

 Elephant’s Eye (tel. +27 (0) 21 671 7729) is a luxury eco-lodge set on a 6,000 private concession adjacent to Hwange National Park.
 The resort is close to the town of Dete and 13 kilometres from the park’s main gate.

 Communal areas at Elephant’s Eye overlook one of two waterholes.
 That meant it was possible to view impala and warthogs while having a three-course dinner in the lodge’s open-sided dining room.
 Briefly, the resort’s compact pool was also used during that time: an elephant stopped by for a visit.